Positive Risk Management

 Date & Time:

-- An understanding of the benefits of a Positive Risk Management approach as opposed to more traditional defensive risk adverse approaches.
+• Improved understanding of the benefits of a positive risk management approach as opposed to more traditional defensive risk averse approaches.

-- The ability to analyse how their personal values and experience around risk may influence their professional judgments.
+• Improved ability to analyse how personal values and experience around risk may influence professional judgments.

 • Improved ability to clearly record decision-making and how risk has been assessed and managed.